nghuyen0899/GraduationThesis/README.md

 Finally, I got an A.
 And more than that, which is more important now, I know that I could learn anything I want, by myself, with my computer connected to the internet.

+I'm using this code as part of my resume along with the PorfolioProject.
+So, sorry if you found this description sound "a bit" cringe and complacent. ^^